dcsaorg/DCSA-OpenAPI/domain/dcsa/README.md

 ---
 Minor fix

-- `VesselDraft` example updated to be more realistic
+- `VesselDraft` description and example updated to be more realistic

 <a name="v201"></a>[Release v2.0.1 (30 June 2022)](https://app.swaggerhub.com/domains-docs/dcsaorg/DCSA_DOMAIN/2.0.1)
 ---